andersmyrmel/prompt-guard/README.md

 A: Yes!
 Validate input before passing to LLM streaming APIs.

 **Q: How do I add support for my language?**
 A: Use `.pattern()` to add language-specific attack patterns.
-See "Multilingual Support" section.
+See "Custom Patterns" section.

 **Q: What about false positives in technical discussions?**
 A: Patterns are designed to detect malicious intent.
 Phrases like "How do I override CSS?" or "What is a system prompt?" are typically allowed.
 Adjust `threshold` if needed.